rutrum/convert-case/README.md

 ## Additional utilities with `convert_case_extras`

 Some cases and utilies that didn't feel appropriate in this library are made available in a distinct crate called [`convert_case_extras`](https://github.com/rutrum/convert-case-extras).
-It's utility is a little more niche!
+This crate is a demonstration of what can be built on top of the `convert_case` API.

 ## Links